-Multifunction ovens have an oven fan and oven fan element, as well as two extra heating elements.
-One element is in the top of the oven and the second is under the oven base.
-Take care to avoid touching the top element and element deflector when placing or removing items from the oven.
+As well as the oven fan and fan element, multifunction ovens are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
+Take care to avoid touching the top element and element deflector when placing or removing items from the ovens.

-The multi-function oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
+The multifunction oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
 These functions should be used to complete most of your cooking.

 The browning element and base heat can be used in the latter part of the cooking process to fine tune the results to your particular requirements.
 Use fanned grilling for all your grilling needs and defrost to safely thaw small items of frozen food.

-Table 2.1 gives a summary of the multi-function modes.

-The multi-function ovens have many varied uses.
-We suggest you keep a careful eye on your cooking until you are familiar with each function.
-Remember - not all functions will be suitable for all food types.
+Table 2.1 gives a summary of the multifunction modes.
+Themultifunction ovens have many varied uses.
+We suggest youkeep a careful eye on your cooking until you are familiar witheach function.
+Remember - not all functions will be suitablefor all food types.